chintanrabadiya/smart-car-parking-yolo/smart-car-parking/README.md

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

-_To run into google colab please refer notebook [Car_Parking_Custom-Yolo-V5.ipynb](https://github.com/anil2k/smart-car-parking-yolov5/blob/main/Car_Parking_Custom-Yolo-V5.ipynb)_
+_To run into google colab please refer notebook [Car_Parking_Custom-Yolo-V5.ipynb](https://github.com/chintanrabadiya/smart-car-parking-yolo/tree/main/smart-car-parking/Car_Parking_Custom-Yolo-V5.ipynb)_

-_For more examples, please refer to the [Documentation](https://github.com/ultralytics/yolov5)_

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/anil2k/smart-car-parking-yolov5/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/chintanrabadiya/smart-car-parking-yolo/issue) for a list of proposed features (and known issues).